 We will train for specific skills.
 For a grower position it helps to have an interest in plants and a basic understanding of their cultural needs such as watering, trimming, and spacing.
 Mostly we are looking for people who like to work outside with the understanding that there are four seasons in the year.
 Therefore, we need to keep the plants alive while optimally growing and then when it is time to sell, we prefer compact, well-branched, and blooming.

 Besides the growing position, there is always work for those interested in production—in making things either in setting up production tasks or in supervising and training the workers.
 We start by taking cuttings, sticking them, and rooting under intermittent mist.
-If it is a perennial or a vine, the plugs are transplanted into a larger pot and set down in the growing area.
+If it is a perennial, the plugs are transplanted into a larger pot and set down in the growing area.
 We do our own field growing and our own plug production—from cuttings, field divisions, and seedlings—which keeps production going all winter long.
 Many plants propagate best when they are dormant and during cold weather.
 The work is done in heated buildings.

 Along the way we are always setting up irrigation or mist systems, putting up signage, taking inventory, entering data into the computer, and then picking up, cleaning, loading and shipping.
 As with any business of our size we have people working in accounting, with computers, doing cost analysis, repairing plumbing, electrical, or heating systems, doing construction work, doing mechanical work, fabricating and repairing.